 Two common advanced diagnostics for CGH include:

-- Diagnostic nerve blocks.
 Diagnostic nerve block injections are used to test the exact source of pain in the cervical spine.
 The technique involves injecting a pain-relieving anesthetic or anti-inflammatory solution around the nerve/joint.
 Medical imaging such as fluoroscopy (x-ray guidance) accompanied by contrast is used to guide the needle to the correct spot.
 Pain relief from these injections may be seen in all areas innervated by the nerve, including regions in the head.

-- Medical imaging.
 Diagnostic imagery such as x-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI) may only be used to support a diagnosis, but do not generally confirm the diagnosis in CGH.
 Cervical disc bulging as seen in these images may not always indicate the cause of CGH.
 This technique is more useful to identify causes such as tumors or birth defects.

 Diagnosing CGH may be challenging in some cases because it not only resembles other headaches but can also trigger them, such as migraines and tension-type headaches.